traefik/traefik/docs/content/providers/consul-catalog.md

 _Optional_

-Defines the TLS configuration to use for the secure connection to Consul Catalog.
+Defines the TLS configuration used for the secure connection to Consul Catalog.

 ##### `ca`